 Rating: 3 out of 5 stars

 Dante Labs scores 3 out of 5 stars in our review.
-While Dante Labs provides technologically advanced genome sequencing services, there are two concerns.
-The first is their rating of F from the Better Business Bureau and the other is the requirement to pay an on-going subscription fee to be able to download your raw data files.
+While Dante Labs provides technologically advanced genome sequencing services, there are two major concerns.
+The first is their rating of F from the Better Business Bureau and their 2.6 score on Trustpilot.
+The other concern is the requirement to pay an on-going subscription fee to be able to download your raw data files.

 When whole genome sequencing first became available, having your genome sequenced required having your blood drawn at a special laboratory.
 It also costs hundreds of thousands of dollars and could take more than six months.
 But not anymore!